News and Reviews

 I’m certain that youngsters in schools will enjoy this story and I regret that there weren’t such narratives when I was young myself.

-I hope the author continues to write stories such as this, recounting the misadventures and adventures in which these three youngsters find themselves.”
+I hope the author continues to write stories such as this, recounting the misadventures and adventures in which these two youngsters find themselves.”

 (Iain Crichton Smith, Gairm 152, Autumn 1990)